CSCI157/Activity-4-Unit-Testing/README.md

 social - string
 #### methods
 init(self, SS) <br>
     - verifies that SS is a proper social security .
-If not raises the InvalidSocial flag.
+If not raises the InvalidSocial flag.<br>
     - if SS is a proper social security number then self.social = SS <br>
 str(self) <br>
    returns self.social